Drug and Narcotic Crimes

 Drug Crimes in Florida

 Unfortunately, Florida is a well-known hub of drug trafficking and other drug and narcotic crimes.
+There are often people tested with drug kits, like an MDMA test kit or Ehrlich test kit, and a lot of people arrested for drug-related offenses.
 The Florida legislature and courts have consequently taken aggressive steps toward increasing both the enforcement of drug laws and the penalties for drug crime convictions.
 Advice and assistance from an experienced drug defense lawyer can be invaluable to someone charged with these serious offenses.

 Any possession of a controlled substance is a serious charge in Florida that will be dealt with harshly.
 For example, Florida laws explicitly mandate the following: